 Figure 54- Identify Performance Bottleneck Multiple Queries Cardinality Sankey diagram We can see that due to the changes in the parsing algorithm (figure 50) the same logical operations can share the same nodes.
 In figure 54 both of the Title Scan on Comedy share the same nodes (as can be seen in the red rectangle).
-In addition, we can see that due to the changes in the visualization algorithm (figure 51) each query in figure 54 gets its own color , the first query (figure 52) is represented in yellow and the second query (figure 53) is represented in green.
+In addition, we can see that due to the changes in the visualization algorithm (figure 51) each query in figure 54 gets its own color (hue), the first query (figure 52) is represented in yellow and the second query (figure 53) is represented in green.
 In terms of optimizing our queries, we can see from figure 54 that only a few rows are retrieved from the People* ⋈ Crew due to the filter on the People relation and the same goes for filter Title relation, which indicates there might be a good candidate for optimization.
 To get more information, we are going to create another Sankey that represents the duration of our example, and it can be seen in figure 55.